-You need to give them space and freedom to move around without adding on pressure of trying to teach them or interact with them too much.
-Of course you want to establish a relationship but this can take time and less is more initially.
+You need to give them space and freedom to move around without adding on the pressure of trying to teach them or interact with them too much.
+Of course, you want to establish a relationship but this can take time and less is more initially.

 Take your new dog for a walk regularly (unless you have inherited behaviour issues as you might need a walk holiday) to the same location initially and as your rescue dog settles in build an ‘environment database’.
 This means start to introduce a new environment each week to slowly acclimatise your rescue.
 This will help you establish if any areas are going to be an issue for the dog.
 If you go to too many places too quickly your dog may become overwhelmed.
 Initially stick to regular feeding times, play times or other activities and once they have settled in you can try to mix it up a little.

 Your rescue dog might have some fear or anxieties, always be prepared with tasty treats (especially when outside) and some favourite toys.
 Sprinkle feed when out if something noisy is happening to build a positive association.
-Rescue dog get scared and bolt?
-Encourage them to run toward you and feed, feed, feed.
+If your rescue dog gets scared and bolts; encourage them to run toward you and feed, feed, feed.
 Always be prepared, is your lead / collar / harness safe?
 Can your dog escape from the equipment?
 Is it old, is it strong enough?
-My rescue dog was an expert at escaping if we were suddenly faced with something that worried her.
+My rescue dog was an expert at escaping if we were suddenly faced with something that worried her (read about my rescue story HERE).
 We would walk on harness and double ended lead, if she escaped one thing, she was still secure on the other.
 Always keep your rescue dog on lead for at least 3-months (or longer).
 If you have a flightly rescue dog keep a light lead on when travelling so when you open the car there is less chance of loosing them.

 Have any more tips?
 Feel free to get in touch and share me your experiences and thoughts.